 I can’t tell you how nice it feels to have cleared all those niggly admin jobs off your plate!

 8. Remember why you started blogging

 This can often get really lost in the ‘busy-ness’ of blogging.
 Amid the stress and the overwhelm we forget why we started a blog in the first place.

 Most bloggers start blogs because they have a passion for something and they want to inspire and help others.
 I started my food blog because I was passionate that making great tasting food needn’t me stressful or time-consuming.
 I wanted to help others make great tasting food in a way that fitted round their busy lives.

 I started Productive Blogging because I was passionate that having a successful blog was possible for every blogger and it didn’t mean working 24/7.
 All around me I saw bloggers who were working their fingers to the bone and seeing nothing in financial reward for their efforts.
 I wanted to use my business and blogging skills to help bloggers earn decent money in less time – to blog smarter not harder.

 Why did you start blogging?
-I can pretty much guess it was not because you really liked spending your evenings scheduling posts on Twitter or liking pictures of other people’s cats on Instagram, in the hope of gaining a few extra followers!
+I can pretty much guess it was not because you really liked spending your evenings scheduling posts on Twitter or liking pictures of other people’s cats on Instagram, in the vain hope of gaining a few extra followers!